-Program Goals, Objectives, Competencies, and NASP Training Domains
+NASP Domains, Program Goals, Objectives, and Competencies

+In this section, we provide the goals of the program, objectives, intended competencies, and their primary respective links to the NASP domains, with the recognition that many of the goals, objectives, and competencies are linked to more than one NASP Domain.
 The program curriculum includes training goals, objectives, and competencies that, when mastered, will prepare you for internship and professional practice after graduation.
 You will acquire these competencies through a combination of coursework, practicum experiences, group and individual supervision, supervision of others, and completion of the internship and dissertation.
-Our five training goals are to help you develop:
+We place particular emphasis on developing leaders for social justice.